 - 1 and 1/2 cups (180g) confectioners’ sugar

 - 1 Tablespoon (15ml) cream or milk

-- Bake for 20-25 minutes or until lightly golden and cooked through.
-Remove from the oven and allow to cool for a few minutes as you make the glaze.
+- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
+Remove from the oven and cool for a few minutes as you prepare the icing.

 - Make the icing: Toss the raspberries and granulated sugar together.
 Vigorously stir to break up the raspberries.
 Allow to sit for 5 minutes as the raspberries let out their juices.
 Strain the raspberries through a fine mesh sieve over a medium bowl.
 Use a spoon to press them through, extracting all the juices.
 You’ll have about 3 Tablespoons of juice.
 Whisk in the confectioners’ sugar and milk.
 Add a little more confectioners’ sugar to thicken or more milk to thin, if desired.
 Drizzle over warm scones.

 - Leftover iced or un-iced scones keep well at room temperature for 2 days or in the refrigerator for 5 days.

 - Special Tools: Glass Mixing Bowls, Box Grater, Pastry Cutter, Baking Sheet, Silpat Baking Mat, Pastry Brush, Fine Mesh Sieve